-We want to make sure our homes and communities are attractive and pleasant places to live in, which is why we make an effort to keep the grounds and open spaces we own well kept.
+We want to make sure our homes and communities are attractive and pleasant places to live, which is why we make an effort to keep the grounds that we own well kept.

 Our partner John O’Conner Ltd provides grounds maintenance services on our behalf.
-They are responsible for cutting areas of communal grass and maintaining our communal shrub beds and hedges, and weeding and moss removal on communal pathways.
-Their grass cutting service also involves getting rid of any litter before the cut and blowing all clippings from pathways back onto the grass.
+They're responsible for cutting communal grass, maintaining our communal shrub beds and hedges, and weeding and moss removal on communal pathways.
+Their grass cutting service also involves getting rid of any litter before the cut, and blowing all clippings from pathways back onto the grass.

-We have put together a photo book to give you an example of the standards we expect for communal areas: Grounds Maintenance Leaflet
+We've put together a document to give you an example of the standards we expect for communal areas: Grounds maintenance document.

 How can I help?

 Being prosecuted for fly tipping can carry a fine as high as £50,000 and a prison sentence.
 Could you afford to pay this or take the risk?
 Ultimately, you pay for other people’s waste because your rent and service charges fund clearing it up.
 So here are some ways you can make sure that your waste is disposed of correctly.